-The following poem, by D. Kaufman, was published as part of Olaf Nicolai’s Exhibition at Kunsthalle Wien “There Is No Place Before Arrival”.
+A poem by D. Kaufman.
+Part of Olaf Nicolai’s Exhibition “There Is No Place Before Arrival”, at Kunsthalle, Vienna.

 DOLORES HAZE ÉTUDE